sassoftware/sasoptpy/README.md

 </div>

 Using native Python functionality, you can model an optimization problem on the client and solve it in SAS Viya or SAS 9.4.
-The problem is fully generated on the client side, and the expensive part is handled by the optimization solver.
+The problem is fully generated on the client side, and the computationally expensive part is handled by the optimization solver.

 #### Abstract Model